Frozenlock/reagent-modals/README.md

 - :hidden -> a function called once the modal is hidden.

 - :size -> Can be :lg (large) or :sm (small).
 Everything else defaults to medium.
-- :keyboard -> if `esc' can dismiss the modal.
+- :keyboard -> if true, `esc' key can dismiss the modal.
 Default to true."
+- :backdrop -> true (default): backdrop.
+               "static" : backdrop, but doesn't close the model when clicked upon. false : no backdrop.

 ```clj
 :on-click #(reagent-modals/modal! [:div "some message to the user!"]